mainwp/mainwp/readme.txt

 * Added: a message for users on PHP versions less than 5.5 to upgrade

 = 3.2.2 - 12-30-16 =
-* Fixed: an issue with adding a new child site when a group is not selected
+* Fixed: An issue with adding a new child site when a group is not selected
-* Fixed: an issue with updating translations in the Updates Overview widget
+* Fixed: An issue with updating translations in the Updates Overview widget
-* Fixed: an issue with sorting sites by a group name in Manage Sites table
+* Fixed: An issue with sorting sites by a group name in Manage Sites table
-* Fixed: an issue with creating groups on the Add New Site form
+* Fixed: An issue with creating groups on the Add New Site form
-* Added: the ability to dismiss the Tour notices - [Trello Card](https://trello.com/c/nJfApKsn/48-hide-tours)
+* Added: The ability to dismiss the Tour notices - [Trello Card](https://trello.com/c/nJfApKsn/48-hide-tours)
 * Added: plugin changelog link into the email notification
-* Added: new Font Awesome version version font awesome
+* Added: new Font Awesome version font-awesome
 * Added: hook mainwp_format_email to custom notification email
 * Added: site note preview feature - [Trello Card](https://trello.com/c/KVrkXJZf/49-notes-section)
-* Added: new columns in the Mange Sites table WP Core, Plugins, Themes updates number - [Trello Card](https://trello.com/c/Amio60MQ/33-add-core-plugin-theme-update-columns-to-sites-list-view)
+* Added: new columns in the Manage Sites table WP Core, Plugins, Themes updates number - [Trello Card](https://trello.com/c/Amio60MQ/33-add-core-plugin-theme-update-columns-to-sites-list-view)
 * Added: icon for trusted plugins and themes in the Updates and Updates Overview sections - [Trello Card](https://trello.com/c/2Zk8aXDj/5-trusted-status-indicator-for-individual-plugins-and-themes-listed-in-main-dashboard-display)
 * Added: Sync Now button for all sites in the Connection Status widget - [Trello Card](https://trello.com/c/TEqC9ERt/52-sync-now-available-for-all-sites-in-the-connection-status-widget)
 * Updated: load Select2 Javascript library only on MainWP Dashboard pages
-* Updated: auto request extensions update information
+* Updated: auto-request extensions update information
 * Updated: display child site favicon feature
 * Updated: Select2 library
 * Updated: site connection process (MD5 encryption not supported)
 * Updated: multiple functions refactored
-* Removed: unused Google js api reference
+* Removed: unused Google js API reference
 * Preventative: Security improvements

 = 3.2.1 - 12-01-16 =
-* Fixed: an issue with saving site groups on the Add New site form
+* Fixed: An issue with saving site groups on the Add New site form
-* Fixed: an issue with false alert with PHP Max Execution time set to -1
+* Fixed: An issue with false alert with PHP Max Execution time set to -1
 * Fixed: issue with allowed tags in the notes popup
-* Fixed: an issue with opening a site WP Admin section
+* Fixed: An issue with opening a site WP-Admin section
-* Fixed: an issue with updating site URL on the Site Edit page
+* Fixed: An issue with updating site URL on the Site Edit page
-* Fixed: an issue with the Fix All (security issues) button in the Security Issues widget
+* Fixed: An issue with the Fix All (security issues) button in the Security Issues widget
 * Added: support for %sitename% and %site_url% tokens for directory path settings for the UpdraftPlus extension
-* Added: support for the new Edit Posts and Pages process
+* Added: Support for the new Edit Posts and Pages process
 * Added: 'mainwp_create_post_custom_author' hook
 * Added: Add and Edit Site hooks
 * Added: Last Update time stamp in the Notes column of the Manage Sites table
-* Updated: auto request extensions update information
+* Updated: auto-request extensions update information
 * Updated: PHP recommendation bumped to 5.6
 * Removed: Test Connection action from the action row of the Manage Sites table
 * Removed: Links for opening Child Site WP Admin in an iframe